- Backordering: What It Is And How To Do It Right

 - Increases the brand's average order value (AOV) by encouraging customers to reach that free shipping minimum

-- Accelerates inventory turnover (why not unlock a discount while you're at it?).
+- Accelerates inventory velocity (why not unlock a discount while you're at it?).

 But if you only want to implement one strategy, go for the minimum order quantity to unlock free shipping.
 This typically is the easier sell and best way for ecommerce brands to implement MOQs that don't feel like MOQs.